 5. How do doctors get paid in Canada?

 In Canada, the healthcare system is the responsibility of provincial or territorial governments.
 Where you practice will affect your income.
 However, all Canadian provinces use the fee-for-service program (FFS), which means that most doctors' incomes are directly affected by the services they provide.
-And just like in the US, a service by a physician in a surgical specialty costs more than a service by a primary care physician.
+And just like in the US, services provided by a physician in a surgical specialty cost more than a service provided by a primary care physician.

 6. Why do physicians in primary care get paid less?

 While primary care physicians do see more patients on average and perform the most common duties of a doctor, they charge less per service than specialists.
 This is mostly because they require less education and training than doctors in surgical specialties.
-In Canada and the US, becoming a family doctor takes about 6-7 years, while it takes 9 or 10 years to become a doctor in a surgical specialty.
-These specialties require extra skill and therefore their services end up costing more than the services of primary care physicians.
+In Canada and the US, becoming a family doctor takes about 6-7 years, while it takes 9 or 10 years on average to become a doctor in a surgical specialty.
+These specialties require extra skill and training and therefore these services end up costing more than the services of primary care physicians.

 7. Are there any monetary advantages of becoming a primary care physician vs a specialist?